 Core Research Sequence (15 cr.)

 Courses composing the core research sequence are conducted online and require weekly readings, participation in discussions, and assignment completion.
 Course instructors guide discussions and evaluate discussion and application assignments.
-RSCH 8100 or 8110 must be completed prior to Residency 2 of the academic residencies.
-RSCH 8200 or 8210 and RSCH 8300 or 8310 must be completed prior to beginning the dissertation or attending Residency 3.
+RSCH 8110 must be completed prior to Residency 2 of the academic residencies.
+RSCH 8210 and RSCH 8310 must be completed prior to beginning the dissertation or attending Residency 3.